-AT&T continues to rank highly among the hundreds of stocks in our coverage universe, and we continue to believe that the stock is a strong buy for June 2019 due to its high expected returns.
-Before reading the rest of this article, you may want to examine AT&T’s historical fundamentals, which we have charted below:
+AT&T continues to rank highly among the hundreds of stocks in our coverage universe.
+We believe that the stock remains a strong buy for 2020 and beyond, due to its high expected returns.

 Company Overview and Recent Events